COVID-19

 Severe COVID-19 is when a person gets very ill with COVID-19 and needs medical treatment (hospitalization, intensive care, or ventilator use).

 Even if your symptoms are mild now, they can get worse quickly.
-Your symptoms are more likely to progress if you have certain risk factors.
+Your symptoms are more likely to progress if you have certain high risk factors.

 People of all ages or groups can be infected with COVID-19.
 Some people are more likely than others to progress to severe COVID-19, which can lead to hospitalization or worse, even when symptoms start off as mild.